aa-it-vasa/IOT2024P1-labs3-4/lab4_instructions.md

 to another.
 So we need a solution that scales and handles diverse computational needs.

+In this tutorial, you will configure AWS IoT things to use cloud discovery to connect to the core device as client devices.
+When you configure cloud discovery, a client device can send a request to the AWS IoT Greengrass cloud service to discover core devices.
+The response from AWS IoT Greengrass includes connectivity information and certificates for the core devices that you configure the client device to discover.
+Then, the client device can use this information to connect to an available core device where it can communicate over MQTT.

 Webservers on gateways and a version control should meet most of the concerns expressed above.
 Coupled with a dashboard to manage all the gateways, this solution would scale as more gateways are added.
+One option is to use the services included in AWS.
-AWS Lambda is a similar solution, but without the need to setup a webserver or a dashboard.
-As a developer, you would write the logic using one of the supported languages (Python 3 in this case) and deploy them on the gateway along with the device certificates, policies etc.
+One such solution is AWS Lambda.
+As a developer, you would write the logic using one of the supported languages and deploy them on the gateway along with the device certificates, policies etc.

 The programming model of Lambda is event driven, similar to the subscription